Japanese School of New York: History

 On April 1, 1992, the school opened a branch campus in New Jersey with grades 1 through to 4.
 On April 1, 1999, the New Jersey campus became its own institution, the New Jersey Japanese School.

 By 2002, due to a decrease of Japanese families in Westchester County, the school's population decreased.
 The school had concerns about remaining financially solvent due to fewer tuition dollars collected.

 In 2010 the school celebrated its 35th anniversary.

+In 2022 the school moved to its current location in Riverside.
+The Carmel Academy, which owned the previous Greenwich site, had closed its school facility, and the Brunswick School, which was scheduled to be the new owner, planned to convert the former Greenwich site into housing for employees.

 Campus

+The current campus is located in the Riverside census-designated place, in Greenwich, Connecticut.
+It was previously used as the Father Vincent J. O'Connor Center, of the St. Catherine of Siena Church.